 With today’s technology, your local solar installer can use Google maps to see your roof size and orientation.
 There will be no need for a site visit.

 Panels should be installed by a professional to ensure all safety concerns a minimalized and optimal angle for solar energy production is achieved.

-Also consider that no matter how much electrical power a Solar System produces, to ensure its effectiveness, the energy that it produces should be used in real-time.
-Any energy that is not used while the Solar Panels are producing energy will either go to waste or will be injected in the electrical grid.
+Also, consider that no matter how much electrical power a 3 kWh solar system produces, the energy it produces should be used in real-time to ensure its effectiveness.
+Any energy that is not used while the Solar Panels are producing energy will either go to waste or will be injected into the electrical grid.